The Power of Persistence: Lameshia Earns Her Respiratory Therapy Credential

 Three Days to Home

-CONROE — In the spring of 2020, as the COVID-19 pandemic upended lives across the country, Brandon Campbell was facing another crisis of his own—chronic homelessness and unmanaged diabetes.
+CONROE — In the spring of 2020, as the COVID-19 pandemic upended lives across the country, Brandon was facing another crisis of his own—chronic homelessness and unmanaged diabetes.
 Navigating the process to obtain identification, verify a qualifying disability, and document long-term homelessness can be overwhelming.
 But in Brandon’s case, the path to stability unfolded quickly.
 Volunteers of America Texas first connected with Brandon on April 14, 2020.
 His intake into the Permanent Supportive Housing (PSH) program took place the very next day—and just one day later, on April 16, he moved into housing.
-In just three days, Brandon went…
+In just three days, Brandon went from…

 Skip to content